Skip to main content

 • Publishers have access to make and publish their own edits, create new pages, and publish news articles.
 However, they should not access or change menus, blocks, or navigation structures.

-• Editors and publishers should focus on maintaining accurate and up-to-date page content.
+• Editors and Publishers should focus on maintaining accurate and up-to-date page content.

 • Both Editors and Publishers should limit their changes to the main “body” content area.
 Other website components should only be modified by web specialists.